This article helps you get started with Cloud Interconnect sites that natively connect with AWS, Microsoft Azure, GCP, and OCI cloud platforms.

 -

-Cost Consideration – Cloud Interconnect may be a less expensive solution for high throughput sites.
+Cost – Cloud Interconnect may be a less expensive solution for high throughput sites.
 Many cloud providers provide fixed price options which allow for cost predictability.

 -